centaurus22/ruhrpottmetaller-editor/docs/_includes/05-using.md

 ### publiziert

 ### del
 Deletes the concert from the database.
-It is therefore irrevocably deleted.
+It is therefore irrevocably deleted from the system.
 ### sold out
 Marks the concert as sold out.
 As a result, the corresponding concert exports are generated with the information that the concert is sold out.
 This affects this site and the [Export](#export) site.
 ## Bands